-Treated Water Quality Rule $\forall r \in R, w \in W, t \in T$
+Treated Water Quality $\forall r \in R, qc \in QC, t \in T$

 All treated water from a single treatment site and single time period will have the same water quality.
 This constraint allows us to easily track the water quality at treated water end points like desalinated water.